atomone-hub/genesis/CONSTITUTION.md

 voluntarily adopt some kind of regulatory policy.
 And zones probably want to enforce these policies across zones that choose to adopt the same policies.

-It follows, that in a minimal system, zones should be allowed to choose their own set of regulatory policies, and the Hub can help enforce these policies when it comes to IBC transfers across zones, or from hub to zone.
+It follows that, in a minimal system, zones should be allowed to choose their own set of regulatory policies, and the Hub can help enforce these policies when it comes to IBC transfers across zones, or from hub to zone.
 From the perspective of the Hub, this is still a permissionless, voluntary system.